Jefficus/jdoom/README.md

     Correct
     (11.9 sec)

     1872-09-19: 1
     Wrong (3.0 sec)
         The correct answer is 4
         Doomsday for the year was: 5 6 0 0 = 4
         Anchor date for the month is: Sep 5
         Given date is offset from anchor day by: 0
         So anchor date is always a Doomsday (= 4) offset by 0 = 4

 Notice that the date prompts are not always in the same format.
 This keeps you more nimble and able to handle the dates regardless of how they're thrown at you.

 ## Dependencies

-    Requires the *docoptcfg* package that provides easy arg-parsing, up-to-date --help text, local .config files, and environment variable overrides.
+*docoptcfg*: Requires this wonderful package that provides easy arg-parsing, guaranteed up-to-date --help text, local .config files, and environment variable overrides.
 All for the price of writing a proper help text.